1. Home

 This Microsoft product, based on the Windows 10 kernel, was dedicated to the Internet of Things and embedded systems development.
 It is mainly represented by two basic versions: Windows 10 IoT Core and Windows 10 IoT Enterprise.

-Windows 10 IoT, based on the Windows 10 core, comes in two basic versions: Windows 10 IoT Core and Windows 10 IoT Enterprise.
+Two editions of Windows for the Internet of Things: Windows 10 IoT Core and Windows 10 IoT Enterprise.

 Windows 10 IoT Core is primarily intended for use in IoT networks with small-sized smart devices.
 It has low system requirements, contains all major components of Windows 10, and supports ARM architecture.
 However, its functionality is quite limited, and it is not intended for high-performance systems.
 Windows 10 IoT Core is an operating system without its own GUI stack, and it has restricted compatibility with Windows devices and applications.